 Paid work includes work performed as an employee, including full-time, part-time, casual, seasonal or contract work, or through self-employment, where the person is engaged in some form of gainful activity for reward or financial gain.
 Financial reward or gain includes the provision of goods or services for hire or reward under a contract for services, carrying on a business, including as a partnership or enterprise, or working for a trust operating as a business.
 The fact that a business enterprise has not yet become profitable should not prevent the activity of operating the business from counting as work.

 - work by prisoners in formal prisoner employment programs.
-The features of this work are that it is genuine employment in the community with a real employer, which attracts the same employment conditions as for other employees in the business,
+The features of this work are that it is genuine employment in the community with a real employer, which attracts the same employment conditions as other employees in the business

 - work at an Australian Disability Enterprise, and